FastComments/fastcomments-docs/src/content/guides/api/items/comments-get.md

     page?: number
     /** Flexible Pagination: How many comments should we return? **/ limit?: number
+    /** Flexible Pagination: How many child comments should we return for each parent? **/ limitChildren?: number
     /** Flexible Pagination: How many comments should we skip? **/ skip?: number
+    /** Flexible Pagination: How many child comments should we skip for each parent? **/ skipChildren?: number
     /** For determining blocked and flagged comments. **/ contextUserId?: string
     /** For determining blocked and flagged comments. **/ anonUserId?: string
     /** For fetching child comments. **/
     parentId?: string
+    /** For fetching as a tree. **/ asTree?: boolean
+    /** How far into the tree should we return data?
+0 returns no children.
+1 returns immediate children, etc. **/ maxTreeDepth?: number
 }
 [inline-code-end]